IBM-Cloud/DevOps-Services-Docs/docs/billing/index.md

 	* To log in from a Rational Team Concert client, use your alias and IBM ID password.
 	* To access a Git repository from your local Git client, use your alias and IBM id password.

 **Tip:** If you have authentication problems or if you are linked to the wrong account, you can request support by sending an email to <idslogin@jazz.net>.
-To change the email address of the DevOps Services account that is associated with your IBM id, [see How do I change the email address of the DevOps Services account that is associated with my IBM id?](https://hub.jazz.net/docs/faq/#changeemail)
+To change the email address of the DevOps Services account that is associated with your IBM id, [see "How do I change the email address of the DevOps Services account that is associated with my IBM id?"](https://hub.jazz.net/docs/faq/#changeemail)

 <a name='bmaccounts'></a>